aspose-html/Aspose.HTML-Documentation/content/net/message-handlers/popular-use-cases/_index.md

 [Web Request Execution Time](/html/net/message-handlers/web-request-execution-time/) - This article will consider an example of implementing a message handler for logging a Web request execution time.

-[Network Timeouts](/html/net/message-handlers/network-timeouts/) - In this article, we will discuss how to handle network timeouts in C# with practical examples.
+[Network Timeouts](/html/net/message-handlers/network-timeouts/) - In this article, we will discuss how to set network timeouts in C# with practical examples.

 [Convert ZIP to PDF - Execution Time Logging](/html/net/message-handlers/zip-to-pdf-time-logging/) - In this article, you will find an example of custom message handlers to convert ZIP to PDF and log the execution time of this conversion.